mozilla/ActiveData/docs/compare_JSONPath.md

         "bicycle":{"red":{"19.95":{}}}
     }}

-This form maps path depth, or path position, to an implicit named typed; Definitely more compact, but context is lost about what the property names mean.
+This above form maps path depth, or path position, to an implicit named typed; Definitely more compact, but context is lost about what the property names mean.
 A similar effect can be had by storing the data in tuples.

     {"store":[
         ["book", "reference", "Nigel Rees", "Sayings of the Century", 8.95],